Randomness as Reference: Benchmark Metric for Optimization in Engineering: Method performance analysis

 where $T_t$ is the total time of an optimization run, $T_m$ is time taken by the optimization method algorithm, $T_f$ is time needed for one function evaluation, and $n_{eval}$ is the number of evaluations used.
 If we divide the equation \eqref{eq:total_time} by $n_{eval}$, we can formulate it as:

 where $T^{\circ}_m = T_m / n_{eval}$ is the computational time overhead of the optimization method per one function evaluation.
 By experimentally measuring $T_f$ and $T_t$ (and tracking $n_{eval}$), we can extract $T^{\circ}_m$.
+Note that $T^{\circ}_m$ represents the average of cumulative overhead across the complete optimization process, accounting for possible variations in overhead over iterations.

-In order to remove the influence of the hardware and software platforms used, all measured $T^{\circ}_m$ times were normalized with regard to a referent time $T_{ref}$, for which the evaluation time of benchmark test function \texttt{CEC\_F1\_10D} was used.
+In order to remove the influence of the hardware and software platforms used, all measured $T^{\circ}_m$ times were normalized with regard to a reference time $T_{ref}$, for which the evaluation time of benchmark test function \texttt{CEC\_F1\_10D} was used.
 This enabled the introduction of a relative (dimensionless) computational complexity $C_m = T^{\circ}_m / T_{ref}$.

 Method complexity $C_m$ was calculated for each optimization method and on each of the benchmark functions, and this data was used for comparing computational efficiency between different optimization methods.
 Execution time measurements were performed on a Microsoft Windows 10 machine with AMD Ryzen 9 7950X 16-core processor and the results of the analysis are given at the end of this section (Figure \ref{fig:method_features}).